 Early takeout dinner

-For a more upscale meal, though with takeout only, visit Terrapin Creek Cafe, which doesn’t have outdoor seating to meet coronavirus protocols.
-Open 4-8 p.m.
-Thursday-Sunday, the restaurant of Liya Lin and Andrew Truong offers a menu that typically includes pan-roasted Hokkaido scallops with sweet potato and ginger purée; poached halibut with baby bok choy; braised lamb shank; and beef ribeye with potato puree, sautéed broccolini and trumpet mushrooms.
+For a more upscale meal, visit Terrapin Creek Cafe.
+Open 4:30-8:30 p.m.
+Thursday-Monday the restaurant of Liya Lin and Andrew Truong offers a menu that typically includes pan-roasted Hokkaido scallops with sweet potato and ginger purée; poached halibut with baby bok choy; braised lamb shank; and beef ribeye with potato puree, sautéed broccolini and trumpet mushrooms.
 Local sourcing of ingredients is a signature of Terrapin Creek.

 1580 Eastshore Road, Bodega Bay, 707-875-2700, terrapincreekcafe.com